A joint and survivor annuity can provide income for two people regardless of how long they live.

 Under this provision, the insurance company is obliged to pay at least an amount equal to the principal paid in by the annuitants.
 This applies even if both annuitants die before the annuity payments already made exceed the annuity principal.
 In this case, annuity payments continue to go to either the estate or a named beneficiary until the total annuity payments made equal the original principal is paid.

 In this case, if both annuitants are deceased, the balance of the principal paid in by the annuitants is handed over to the estate or beneficiary as a single lump sum payment, instead of installments.

 Joint and Survivor (100%)

-Full payments are made until such time as either one of the annuitants is alive, irrespective of which annuitant passes away first.
+Full payments are made until either one of the annuitants is alive, irrespective of which annuitant passes away first.